-We are particularly interested in applications from those with skills in health and care policy, finance, digital and HR.
+We are particularly interested in applications from those with financial skills at a senior level and those with a background in charity/general/HR law.
 QNIS has a clear diversity and inclusion policy.
 We are keen to receive applications from people based all over Scotland.

 Successful applicants will be offered an induction programme and opportunities for further training as appropriate.

 Please send a CV and accompanying letter addressed to Mrs Erica Reid, Chair of the Board Perspective Committee, setting out your interest in the Trustee role and the work of the charity, outlining the skills and experience which you have to offer to QNIS Council.
 Please email this to Amanda Regan, Executive Assistant (firstname.lastname@example.org).

 If you would like an informal conversation about the role please get in touch with Clare Cable, Chief Executive and Nurse Director. (email@example.com)